magpylib/magpylib/docs/_pages/0_documentation.rst

 Geometry / Dimension & Excitation
 --------------------

 While position and orientation have default values, a source is defined through its geometry (e.g. Cylinder) and excitation (e.g. Magnetization Vector) which must be initialized to provide meaning.

-The source geometry is generally described by the `dimension` attribute.
-However, as each source requires different input parameters, the format is always different.
+The ``dimension`` input specified the size of the source.
+However, as each source type requires different input parameters the format is always different.

+The excitation of a source is either the magnetization, the current or the magnetic moment:

+* Magnet sources represent homogeneously magnetized permanent magnets (other types with radial or multipole magnetization are not implemented at this point).
+Such excitations are given by the ``magnetization`` (*vec3*) input which is always given with respect to the INIT ORIENTATION of the magnet.
+* Current sources represent electrical line currents.
+Their excitation is simply the electrical current in units of Ampere defined by the ``current`` (*float*) input.
+* The moment class represents a magnetic dipole moment described by the ``moment`` (*vec3*) input.

 Detailed information about the attributes of each specific source type and how to initialize them can be found in the respective class docstrings:
-:mod:`~magpylib.source.magnet.Box`, :mod:`~magpylib.source.magnet.Cylinder`,:mod:`~magpylib.source.magnet.Sphere`, :mod:`~magpylib.source.magnet.Facet`, :mod:`~magpylib.source.current.Line`, :mod:`~magpylib.source.current.Circular`, :mod:`~magpylib.source.moment.Dipole`
+:mod:`~magpylib.source.magnet.Box`, :mod:`~magpylib.source.magnet.Cylinder`, :mod:`~magpylib.source.magnet.Sphere`, :mod:`~magpylib.source.magnet.Facet`, :mod:`~magpylib.source.current.Line`, :mod:`~magpylib.source.current.Circular`, :mod:`~magpylib.source.moment.Dipole`

-The excitation is either the magnetization, the current or the magnetic moment.
-Magnet sources represent homogeneously magnetized permanent magnets (other types with radial or multipole magnetization are not implemented at this point).
-The magnetization vector is described by the `magnetization` attribute (arr3).
-The magnetization vector is always given with respect to the INIT ORIENTATION of the magnet.
-The current sources represent line currents.
-They require a scalar `current` input.
-The moment class represents a magnetic dipole moment which requires a `moment` (arr3) input.

 .. note::
-  For convenience **magnetization**, **current**, **dimension**, **position** are initialized through the keywords **mag**, **curr**, **dim** and **pos**.
+  For convenience ``magnetization``, ``current``, ``dimension`` and ``position`` are initialized through the keywords ``mag``, ``curr``, ``dim`` and ``pos``.

 The following code shows how to initialize a source object, a D4H5 permanent magnet cylinder with diagonal magnetization, positioned with the center in the origin, standing upright with axis in z-direction.